 After Breakfast with the local family, we head towards Chandrataal Lake .This is another location where you will find it hard to stop clicking photographs.
 This lake is a landscape photographer’s dream come true, changing its appearance almost with every passing hour, each look as stunning as the other.
 Tonight we camp in proper adventure style; excellent dome tents set up to protect you from the cold and biting night winds.

-Day 8 - Chandrataal to Manali via Rohtang Pass
+Day 8 - Chandrataal to Manali via Atal Tunnel

 We begin our journey to Manali after an early breakfast.
 We will take a small break at Batal to say goodbye to Chacha and Chachi at Chandra Dhaba.
 Say goodbye to your guide at Batal as he will take the bus back to Kaza.
-The aim is to try and cross Rohtang pass by early afternoon so that you reach in time for your evening bus back home.
+Cross over to Manali via the new opened Atal Tunnel.
+The aim is to try and cross the Tunnel before 2pm as the tunnel is shut between 2 and 3 pm so that you reach in time for your evening bus back home.